GoogleChrome/web.dev/src/site/content/en/blog/sms-receiver-announce/index.md

 ---
 title: Verify phone numbers on the web with the SMS Receiver API
-subhead: Help users type OTP received through SMS
+subhead: Help users type OTPs received through SMS
 authors:
   - agektmr

-date: 2019-09-19
+date: 2019-10-07
-# updated: 2019-06-27

 hero: hero.png
-alt: A description of the hero image for screen reader users.
+alt: A drawing of a woman using OTP to log in to a web app.

 description: |
-  Finding, memorizing, and typing OTP sent via SMS to a form is cumbersome.
-The SMS Receiver API will help users typing the OTP.
+  Finding, memorizing, and typing OTPs sent via SMS is cumbersome.
+The SMS Receiver API simplifies the OTP workflow for users.

 tags:
   - post # post is a required tag for the article to show up in the blog.
   - identity
   - sms
-  - fugu`
+  - fugu
 ---